Colours create well-being

 Colours can measurably reduce anxiety

 A central element of the intervention is the targeted design of the viewing direction: the patient sits with her back to the device and looks at a colourful wall that evokes positive associations, while the specialist explains the procedures to her in a calm atmosphere.
-"If we are successful with our intervention, a new room atmosphere is created that contributes to relaxation and noticeably reduces the patient's anxiety."
-Buether emphasises: "Colours do not have a purely aesthetic function - they are a language based on biologically explainable principles.
-It shapes people's experience and can lead to measurable changes in behaviour."
-What can be scientifically proven is therefore not the "beauty" of colour - but its effect.
-"What I can measure is the psychological influence of colour on anxiety, stress and orientation.
-What I don't want to measure, on the other hand, is whether someone personally finds a certain colour beautiful.
-That is subjective - and should remain so."
+“If we are successful with our intervention, a new room atmosphere is created that contributes to relaxation and noticeably reduces the patient's anxiety.”
+Buether emphasises: “Colours do not have a purely aesthetic function - they are a language based on biologically explainable principles.
+It shapes people’s experience and can lead to measurable changes in behaviour.”
+What can be scientifically proven is therefore not the ’beauty’ of colour, but its effect. “ I can measure the psychological influence of colour on anxiety, stress and orientation.
+However, I don’t want to measure whether someone personally finds a certain colour beautiful.
+That is subjective - and should remain this way.”

-Restoring the capacity for therapy
+Restoring the therapy capability

-At his Chair of Media Design and Design Technology at the University of Wuppertal, Axel Buether supervises doctoral and master's students who are increasingly studying the effects of colour.
-"I take them to a forensic psychiatric ward, for example," he explains, "where they research how a targeted change of atmosphere can open up access for therapeutic work even in patients who, according to medical judgement, are not capable of therapy."
+At his Chair of Media Design and Design Technology at the University of Wuppertal, Axel Buether supervises doctoral and master’s students who are increasingly studying the effects of colour.
+“I take them to a forensic psychiatric ward, for example,” he explains, “where they research how a targeted change of atmosphere can open up access for therapeutic work even in patients who, according to medical judgement, are not capable of therapy.”
 Buether reports a particularly impressive case: a patient classified as unfit for therapy was confronted by one of his doctoral students with twelve large-format images of archetypal landscapes - including mountains, coasts and steppes.
-While the patient reacted apathetically to some of these pictures, he showed strong emotional reactions to certain motifs, accompanied by clear changes in behaviour.
-"These reactions allow us to recognise which image content triggers resonance - and give us clues as to how spaces need to be designed in order to enable access to the person in the first place," says Buether.
+While the patient was reacting apathetically to some of these pictures, he showed strong emotional reactions to certain motifs, accompanied by clear changes in behaviour.
+“These reactions allow us to recognise which image content triggers resonance - and give us clues as to how spaces need to be designed in order to enable access to the person in the first place,” Buether says.

 Philipp Otto Runge's colour sphere around 1810, photo: public domain